+As of June 30, 2020

+Actual Pro Forma Pro Forma As Adjusted (1)

+(unaudited) (in thousands)

-As of June 30, 2020 Actual Pro Forma Pro Forma Adjusted (1) Actual (u naudited) thousands) Aujusteut Cash and cash equivalents \$ 85,166 \$ 83,666 \$ 229,375 Grant liability \$ 1,047 \$ \$ Convertible preferred stock, \$0.0001 par value per share; 12,646,147 shares authorized; 12,503,009 shares issued and outstanding, actual; no shares authorized, no shares issued and outstanding, pro forma and pro forma as adjusted 92,537 Stockholders' (deficit) equity: 32,007 Preferred stock, \$0.0001 par value per share; no shares authorized and no shares issued and outstanding, actual; 100,000,000 shares authorized and no shares issued and outstanding, pro forma and pro forma as adjusted Common stock, \$0.0001 par value per share, 23,076,341 shares authorized, 4,607,565 shares issued and outstanding, actual; 900,000,000 shares authorized, 18,814,575 shares issued and outstanding, pro forma; 900,000,000 shares authorized, 28,814,575 shares issued and outstanding, pro forma as adjusted 2 3 Additional paid-in capital 12,355 105,254 250,753 Accumulated deficit (24,884) (25,337) (25,337) Total stockholders' (deficit) equity (12,529) 79,919 225,419 Total capitalization \$ 81,055 \$ 79,919 \$ 225,419
+Cash and cash equivalents \$ 85,166 \$ \$

+Grant liability \$ 1,047 \$ \$

+Convertible preferred stock; \$0.0001 par value per share; 100,286,704 shares authorized; 99,151,789 shares issued and outstanding, actual; no shares authorized, no shares issued and outstanding,

+pro forma and pro forma as adjusted 92,537

+Stockholders' (deficit) equity:

+Preferred stock, \$0.0001 par value per share; no shares authorized and no shares issued and outstanding, actual; shares authorized and no shares issued and outstanding, pro forma and pro forma as adjusted

+Common stock, \$0.0001 par value per share, 183,000,000 shares authorized, 36,539,021 shares issued and outstanding, actual; shares authorized, shares issued and outstanding, pro forma; shares authorized, shares issued and outstanding, pro forma as adjusted 4

+Additional paid-in capital 12,351

+Accumulated deficit (24,884)

+Total stockholders' (deficit) equity (12,529)

+Total capitalization \$ 81,055 \$ \$

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$16.00 per share, the midpoint of the price range reflected on the cover page of this prospectus, would increase or decrease, as applicable, each of our cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization by \$9.3 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the range reflected on the cover page of this prospectus, would increase or decrease, as applicable, each of our cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, each of our cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization by \$14.9 million, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase or decrease of 1.0 million shares in the number of shares offered by us would increase or decrease, as applicable, each of our cash and cash equivalents, additional paid-in capital, total stockholders' (deficit) equity and total capitalization by \$ million, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma and pro forma as adjusted information discussed above is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.

-The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted in the table above is based on 18,814,575 shares of common stock outstanding as of June 30, 2020 (including our convertible preferred stock on an as-converted basis and the net exercise of outstanding warrants), and excludes:
+The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted in the table above is based on 135,690,810 shares of common stock outstanding as of June 30, 2020 (including our convertible preferred stock on an as-converted basis), and excludes:

-- 1,258,787 shares of common stock issuable upon the exercise of outstanding options as of June 30, 2020 with a weighted-average exercise price of \$1.07 per share; - 945,121 shares of common stock reserved for future issuance under our 2014 Equity Incentive Plan as of June 30, 2020; - 4,733,500 shares of common stock reserved for future issuance under our 2020 Equity Incentive Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part (we anticipate granting options to purchase an aggregate of 943,223 shares of common stock on the date of effectiveness of the registration statement of which this prospectus forms a part, with an exercise price equal to the initial public offering price as of the effective date of the registration statement); - 323,000 shares of common stock reserved for future issuance under our 2020 Employee Stock Purchase Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - the issuance of 2,810 shares of common stock upon the automatic net exercise of a warrant to purchase common stock we issued in August 2020, which exercise will occur immediately prior to the closing of this offering at an exercise price of \$9.52 per share (assuming an initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus).
+- 9,982,500 shares of common stock issuable upon the exercise of outstanding options as of June 30, 2020 with a weighted-average exercise price of \$0.13 per share; - 7,495,000 shares of common stock reserved for future issuance under our 2014 Equity Incentive Plan as of June 30, 2020; - shares of common stock reserved for future issuance under our 2020 Equity Incentive Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part; and - shares of common stock reserved for future issuance under our 2020 Employee Stock Purchase Plan, which will become effective on the business day immediately prior to the date of effectiveness of the registration statement of which this prospectus forms a part.